Blog

 What does a Prop Maker do?

-Prop Makers make all different kinds of props used in productions.
-These can range from jewellery to weapons and even moving models.
+Prop Makers are responsible for making all the props used in a show and ensuring they suit the design of the production.
+These can range from crockery to weapons and even bigger set pieces.
 Prop Makers work with a range of different materials including metal, latex, fibreglass, wood and textiles.
-They work with the production team to ensure the props they are making look authentic and match the era of the production, i.e. Shakespearean, Victorian, Ancient Greece etc.
+They work with the production team to ensure the props they are making look authentic and match the era of the production, i.e. Shakespearean, Victorian, Ancient Greece etc. A Prop Maker may also work in the stage management department.

 What are the main responsibilities of a Prop Maker?

-• Discuss what props are required with Production Staff
+• Discuss what props are required with other members of the team

 • Make sure props look authentic by researching history and culture